No results found matching your search criteria. Showing all properties instead.

-If it is peace and quiet you are after there are the wild moors and dark skies of our National Park, Exmoor to consider or the mysterious Somerset Levels where you can cycle or stroll and literally see for miles.
+If it is peace and quiet you are after there are the wild moors and dark skies of the National Park of Exmoor to consider or the mysterious Somerset Levels where you can cycle or stroll and literally see for miles.

 The County is rich in wildlife and ranks among the UK's top places for birdwatching, particularly in the winter months when it welcomes visiting wildfowl in vast numbers.

-You can let the train take the strain if you prefer and climb aboard the West Somerset Stream Train, the longest standard gauge heritage railway in the country, go pony trekking in the hills or ride a donkey on the beach at Burnham-on-Sea or Weston-Super-Mare.
+You can let the train take the strain if you prefer and climb aboard the West Somerset Stream Train, the longest standard gauge heritage railway in the country, go pony trekking or mountain biking on the hills or explore the fossil rich local coastline.

 If you like walking you can follow in the footsteps of the poet Coleridge along the route that takes his name or trail along any of the many hills, rivers and waterways that cross the County.

 See our things to do page for more ideas.

 "We have just spent a long weekend at the Round House in Holford.
 If you are looking for tasteful, quality accommodation in a tranquil setting this is the place for you."

 "A wonderful place to stay.
 Very comfortable and well appointed with helpful and friendly owners."

 "The perfect hideaway in a stunning location tucked away from the world."